isgo-golgo13/scylla-cluster-sync-rs/README.md

         scylla: &ScyllaSession,
     ) -> anyhow::Result<bool> {
         // Read from both databases and compare
-        // This is simplified - real implementation would handle all data types Ok(true)
+        // This is trivialized - actual production code in Git would handle all data types Ok(true)
     }
 }